Build Agent Advocates, Not Platform Agents: Our Proposal: Agent Advocates

-\textbf{Ensuring public access to compute.} In an ideal world, agent advocates could be powered by open models running locally, on device.
-This could enable the provision of surefire guarantees that the agent is strictly acting in its user's best interests.
-However, this is likely to be technically infeasible for some time.
+In addition, while we might hope that one day agent advocates might be powered by open models running on device, this is likely to be technically infeasible for some time.
 And if the computational demands of effective agent advocates continue to exceed what can feasibly be deployed locally, then the provision of affordable computational power (compute) will be as important as the availability of public interest AI models.
-It is likely already necessary to treat compute as a public utility.